 Also important to know is that the system requirements for Mac have changed… The CC 2018 release now requires macOS X 10.11 (El Capitan) or higher.
 If you’re not running that yet, then you can get a free upgrade from Apple to the latest version of macOS 10.13 (High Sierra).
 Or instead you can continue to use the older CC 2017 applications.
 For Windows, there are no major changes to the specs or requirements from CC 2017; Windows 7 and higher still work fine.
 For more details, consult the complete CC 2018 System Requirements.

 The only caveat so far against upgrading is for DVA users who rely on Dolby Digital audio encoding or decoding by the CC tools.
 For further information, see this help page.
 If you’re on an older operating system or still need that functionality, then by all means you can still keep the CC 2017 versions available on your machine as described above.

 Special: Legally download dozens of free Adobe books for a limited time!

 Pricing and Availability

-The complete CC 2017 release is now shipping and available for instant download.
-If you’re not ready for the complete Creative Cloud now ($49.99/month) and prefer just a single application like Photoshop CC 2017, then you can get any standalone CC tool for $9.99 or $19.99 a month with what’s known as a Single-App Membership, or (for both Photoshop + Lightroom) the CC Photography Plan.
+The complete CC 2018 release is now shipping and available for instant download.
+If you’re not ready for the complete Creative Cloud now (US$49.99/month) and prefer just a single application like Photoshop CC 2018, then you can get any standalone CC tool for $9.99 to $19.99 a month with what’s known as a Single-App Membership, or (for both Photoshop + Lightroom) the CC Photography Plan.

 Education customers still receive a discount of 60-70% off the regular CC prices, for students, teachers, and staff at all levels of school: primary, middle, secondary, college and university… See our guide on how to qualify.